dianafisher/yahtzee/README.md

     - Description: Creates a new User.  user_name must be provided and must be unique.
     - Exceptions: A ConflictException will be raised if a User with that user_name already exists.

+- **update_user**
+    - Path: 'user/{user_name}'
+    - Method: PUT
+    - Parameters: user_name, high_score
+    - Returns: UserForm.
+    - Description: Updates the User email and/or high_score.
+(Used mainly for testing the API)
+    - Exceptions: A NotFoundException will be raised if the User is not found.

+- **delete_user**
+    - Path: 'user/{user_name}'
+    - Method: DELETE
+    - Parameters: user_name
+    - Returns: Nothing
+    - Description: Deletes the User
+    - Exceptions: A NotFoundException will be raised if the User is not found.

 - **get_users**
     - Path: 'user'
     - Method: GET